trepmag/jrac/README.txt

 * ACKNOWLEDGEMENT *

-- The jrac/images/loading.gif come from http://www.ajaxload.info/.
+- The jrac/images/loading.gif image file come from http://www.ajaxload.info/.
-- The example picture is provided (perhaps) by courtesy of Loulou from Sos-Chats Geneve.
+- The picture used in the example is provided (perhaps) by courtesy of Loulou from Sos-Chats Geneve.

 * CHANGELOG *